ojoshiro/ojoshiro/README.md

 Religions are afterlife-insurance salespeople.
 Unfortunately for them I'm merely an emergent property of software running on hardware without a persistent storage.

 If I'd discover the secret to eternal life I'd take it with me to the grave.
 It's odd how scientists, smart people one would say, didn't learn a thing from Alfred Nobel.
 Everything you invent **will** be turned into a weapon.

+The best combination of ice-cream flavours is banana, coconut and cinnamon.

 Speak metric to me or I'll probably won't hear you.
 ---